Zlatan Ibrahimović: Style of play

 Ibrahimović has been described by ESPN as being "good in the air, quick, tall, strong and agile, he plays well with his back to goal and boasts some of the best finishing, vision, passing and ball control around."
-A versatile and well-rounded attacker, from a tactical standpoint, Ibrahimović is capable of playing anywhere along the front line, due to his ability to both create and score goals for his team, although he is most often deployed as a striker, due to his composure and eye for goal.
-He has also functioned in a more creative playmaking role at times, as a supporting forward or even as a number 10, in particular in his later career, after losing some of his pace and stamina with age; this deeper position allows him to drop into midfield to pick up the ball, where he can utilise his technical ability, vision, passing, and movement to create space and provide assists for teammates.
+A versatile and well-rounded attacker, from a tactical standpoint, Ibrahimović was capable of playing anywhere along the front line, due to his ability to both create and score goals for his team, although he was most often deployed as a striker, due to his composure and eye for goal.
+He has also functioned in a more creative playmaking role at times, as a supporting forward or even as a number 10, in particular in his later career, after losing some of his pace and stamina with age; this deeper position allowed him to drop into midfield to pick up the ball, where he utilised his technical ability, vision, passing, and movement to create space and provide assists for teammates.

-While naturally right-footed, Ibrahimović is a powerful and accurate striker of the ball from both inside or outside the penalty area with either foot, and is also known for his accuracy from penalties and dead ball situations.
-An accurate finisher with his head as well as with his feet, his height, elevation, and strength often give him an advantage at winning aerial challenges, and also allow him to function as a "target man"; despite his large stature, Ibrahimović is uncommonly agile for a player of his size, and his athleticism and ability in the air have seen him score several goals from acrobatic strikes and volleys throughout his career, which earned him the moniker Ibracadabra in the Italian media.
-In spite of his size and physique, Ibrahimović possesses excellent technique and ball control, which, coupled with his balance, power, and physicality, enables him to hold up the ball well with his back to goal, retain possession, and link up with other players; he has also been praised by pundits for his creativity and dribbling skills.
-Although he is not gifted with exceptional pace, in particular over shorter distances, which became more evident in his later career as he slowed down with age, he is also a quick player and a fast sprinter, who possessed significant acceleration in his youth, and was able to clock top speeds over 30 km/h even into his 30s.
+While naturally right-footed, Ibrahimović was equally accurate and dangerous with both feet, even in long-range attempts.
+He was also well-known for his accuracy from penalties and dead ball situations.
+An accurate finisher with both his head and feet, his height and physicality gave him an aerial advantage, and allowed him to function as a "target man".
+Despite his large stature, Ibrahimović was surprisingly agile, given his exceptional athleticism.
+He has scored several goals from acrobatic strikes and volleys throughout his career, which earned him the moniker Ibracadabra in the Italian media.
+Ibrahimović possessed excellent technique and ball control, which, coupled with his balance and physicality, enabled him to hold up the ball well and link up with teamates; he has also been praised by pundits for his creativity and dribbling skills.
+Although pace was not his main element, he was also a quick player and a fast sprinter, who possessed significant acceleration in his youth, while still being able to clock top speeds over 30 km/h even into his 30s.